anasicic/report_project/README.md

 ---

-## Struktura aplikacije
+## Application Structure

-Aplikacija se sastoji od dvije aplikacije: `invoice` i `users`.
-Obje aplikacije nasljeđuju `base.html`, u kojem je definiran kostur svih stranica.
+The application consists of two apps: `invoice` and `users`.
+Both apps inherit from `base.html`, which defines the overall layout for all pages.

-- **Baza podataka**: Aplikacija koristi SQLite za pohranu podataka.
+- **Database**: The application uses SQLite for data storage.
-- **Frontend**: Frontend je izrađen pomoću HTML, CSS i Bootstrap.
+- **Frontend**: The frontend is created with HTML, CSS, and Bootstrap.

-### Invoice aplikacija
+### Invoice App

-- Sadrži četiri modela:
+- Contains four models:
   - `TypeOfCost`
   - `CostCenter`
   - `Supplier`
   - `Invoice`

-- Model `Invoice` je međutablica koja povezuje ostale modele, uključujući i korisnika (User).
+- The `Invoice` model serves as an intermediary table connecting the other models, including a link to the user (User).

 ---

-## Funkcionalnosti
+## Features

-### 1. Prijava korisnika
+### 1. User Login

-- Pri pokretanju aplikacije, korisnicima se prikazuje sučelje za prijavu (Login).
+- On application launch, users are presented with a login interface.
-- Neregistrirani korisnici mogu se registrirati putem forme na linku "Register".
+- Unregistered users can register via the form on the "Register" link.
-- **Funkcionalnost**: Korisnička autentifikacija (prijava, registracija, odjava).
+- **Functionality**: User authentication (login, registration, logout).

-### 2. Administratorske ovlasti
+### 2. Administrative Privileges

-- Administrator može pristupiti sučelju za dodavanje/brisanje korisnika, dobavljača, vrsta troškova i mjesta troškova.
+- Administrators can access the interface to add/remove users, suppliers, cost types, and cost centers.
-- **Funkcionalnost**: Administratorske funkcije (dodavanje i brisanje korisnika, generiranje izvještaja).
+- **Functionality**: Administrative functions (adding and removing users, generating reports).

-### 3. Prikaz popisa ulaznih računa
+### 3. Display of Incoming Invoices

-- Prikazuje broj računa, datum, dobavljača i netto iznos.
+- Displays the invoice number, date, supplier, and net amount.
-- Administratori vide dodatno i korisnika koji je unio račun.
+- Administrators additionally see the user who entered the invoice.

-### 4. Ažuriranje i brisanje računa
+### 4. Invoice Update and Deletion

-- Nakon ažuriranja ili brisanja računa, korisnik dobiva poruku o uspješno izvršenoj radnji i vraća se na početnu stranicu.
+- After updating or deleting an invoice, the user receives a confirmation message and is redirected to the homepage.

-### 5. Dodavanje novog računa
+### 5. Adding a New Invoice

-- Korisnici mogu unositi nove račune putem forme na početnoj stranici.
+- Users can enter new invoices via the form on the homepage.

-### 6. Korisnički profil
+### 6. User Profile

-- Korisnici mogu ažurirati svoje podatke putem stranice "Profile".
+- Users can update their information through the "Profile" page.

-### 7. Odjava
+### 7. Logout

-- Korisnik se može odjaviti klikom na "Logout".
+- Users can log out by clicking "Logout".

 ---

-## Tehnologije
+## Technologies

-- **Django** - Web framework za backend
+- **Django** - Web framework for the backend
-- **SQLite** - Baza podataka
+- **SQLite** - Database
-- **HTML, CSS, Bootstrap** - Frontend tehnologije za izradu sučelja
+- **HTML, CSS, Bootstrap** - Frontend technologies for the interface